msuzio/pencilkata/README.md

       be eager to hear more on this insight.
   * Solution is not overly OO -- there is no Paper class, for instance.
 However, use cases did not provide a justification, as the only collaborators are the (unseen) Writer and the Pencil.
   The text is the side-effect of each use of the Pencil, and that's what we do.
-YAGNI.
+Very YAGNI, and this exercise somewhat strains the OO paradigm in any case.
+Might be fun to rewrite in Clojure since I want to learn it.
   * Solution could be more optimized -- we operated character by character, which makes a System.arraycopy call for each character.
     * First step in this would be a functional test once we can define something like scribing the First Folio, which is out of scope in a kata.

   * _This was fun_.
-I'll do all the other exercises in the future.
+I'll do all the other exercises in the future, and scan Uncle Bob for more ideas.